yamiel-abreu/chatbot-backend/wp-frontend-plugin/README.txt

 Added htmlAnchorsToMarkdown() and used it in the renderer so raw <a …> never leaks attributes into bubbles.
 Kept your responsive height (min(70vh, 640px) + min height), Woo settings, preview/upload, and nightly WP-Cron features untouched.
 Version bumped to 2.9.6.

+V 2.9.7

+What changed:

+Frontend renderer
+Removed the “autolink after HTML injection” bug.
+Now: escape → parse Markdown → autolink the non-link chunks only.
+Keeps target="_blank"/rel="noopener nofollow" in the generated anchors, but that’s in the HTML tag and no longer leaks into visible text.

+Server backend
+Product answers are normalized to hyphen bullets with canonical [Name](Permalink) — PRICE CUR).
+Still converts any stray <a …> to Markdown to be safe.